 For instance, one of the security seals might have been offered by your SSL certificate authority, one by the PCI Security Standards Council if your site is compliant with PCI DSS, another one by the company whose firewall you’re using to protect your web server, and so on.

-Displaying each of these security seals on your landing page can boost the confidence of your visitors and make them feel that their data is secure with you, which will obviously result in more conversions.
+Displaying each of these security seals on your website or app landing page can boost the confidence of your visitors and make them feel that their data is secure with you, which will obviously result in more conversions.

 Install SSL Certificate